Every man should strive to improve his reproductive health, but to do so, it’s useful to know how it functions.

 The quality and function of seminal fluids and the genital tract depend greatly on your lifestyle.
 Unhealthy lifestyle choices such as junk food and other foods with little to no nutritional value can impair the pH balance of seminal fluid.
 Besides an unhealthy diet, other factors that deteriorate seminal fluid quality include a sedentary lifestyle, being overweight or obese, smoking, drinking alcohol.

-It’s never too late to enhance the quality of the seminal fluid and support your fertility.
+It’s never too late to enhance the quality of the seminal fluids and support your fertility.
 Aim to eat a well-balanced diet, exercise regularly, quit smoking, and limit alcohol consumption.
 A healthy lifestyle will support the pH balance of your seminal fluid and promote the function of all parts of the reproductive tract.

 In this post, we focused on seminal fluid and all factors associated with it.
 Bear in mind that the quality of seminal fluid, and thereby your fertility, depends largely on your lifestyle.